 Recognised Teachers are not normally employees of the University.
 However, there may be instances when non-academic staff of the University who teach and assess students on award-bearing courses are conferred with Recognised Teacher status.

 Faculties may accord ‘Associate’ status to those Recognised Teachers who require access to University facilities to support their teaching.
 This is effected through the RAD system.

 Recognised Teacher status is not applied to staff of other institutions teaching courses leading to University awards for students of those institutions (Associate Students).
 In such cases the institution itself is recognised under the relevant Ordinance.
 The term is not applied to supervisors of industrial placement nor to members of other higher education institutions attended by University students under exchange/intercalary schemes or the Study USA scheme.

-The status is conferred by the Council of the University following a recommendation from the Academic Standards and Quality Enhancement Committee which receives nominations from Faculties.
+The status is conferred by the Council of the University following a recommendation from the Academic Standards and Quality Enhancement Committee (ASQEC) which receives nominations from Faculties.

-Nominations are made using the Nomination Form.
-The Academic Office is responsible for reviewing nominations of Recognised Teachers made by Faculties.
-The Director of CHERP then reviews nominations before they are made to the Academic Standards and Quality Enhancement Committee.
-Following approval by ASQEC, nominations are endorsed by the Pro-Vice-Chancellor (Education) on behalf of Council and forwarded to People and Culture which confirms designations to the individuals.
+Following approval by ASQEC, nominations are endorsed by the Dean of Academic Business Development on behalf of Council and forwarded to People and Culture which confirms designations to the individuals.

 The Code of Practice and Flow Chart detail the procedures to be followed.